evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_AWD/_index.md

 The Toyota bZ4X AWD is equipped with a single type of steering wheel:

-- **Circular Steering Wheel:** This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+- **Circular Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
+It also includes physical buttons, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ### Mirrors

 Both the exterior and interior mirrors use conventional mirror technology to provide a clear view of the area behind the vehicle.

 ## Infotainment

+The Toyota bZ4X AWD features a custom-built infotainment system designed to provide a interface with a range of features and functions to enhance the driving experience.

 ### Navigation System